cxli233/Online_R_learning/Quick_data_vis/Lessons/04_Intro_mean_separation.md

 Can you explain in what scenario is more appropriate to have `scales = "free"` turned on vs off?

 ## Q2
-Here is an example data for you to practise:
+Here is an example data for you to practice:
 ```{r}
 M1 <- data.frame(
   conc = rnorm(n = 8, mean = 0.03, sd = 0.01)